 Residents would need their own funds which are kept in the safe for hairdressing and chiropody services.

 Is there a choice of food and do you cater for special diets?

 Yes most definitely.
 Each resident has an individual care plan, which includes food choices and dietary needs.
 We work closely with our residents and will also consult family and friends to find out likes and dislikes.
 Residents can choose from several options at each mealtime.

-We also cater for specific dietary needs including soft or pureed, diabetic and allergenic, vegetarian and individual requirements.
-We work hard to ensure our menus are balanced and nutritious and meals are provided on site using fresh ingredients every day.
+We cater for specific dietary needs including soft or pureed, diabetic and allergenic, vegetarian and individual requirements.
+We also work extremely hard to ensure our menus are balanced and nutritious.

 What services does Wellburn include in the price of the care home and what do I pay extra for?

 At a Wellburn care home our weekly charge includes your furnished accommodation and the full care services we provide.
 It also includes catering, housekeeping and laundry, support with daily activities and the management of medication

 You can also buy small items, such as toiletries, in your care home and you will need to pay for personal services such as hairdressing or private chiropody.
 The weekly charge does not include activities that involve an entrance fee, such as theatre visits or trips.
 Please note although we include laundry in our services, if you wish to do your relatives laundry for them just let us know.

 What do I need to bring with me when I come to stay?